Gakyeong/Bae_resume/docs/index.md

 ### Owner and Operator
 __Headeunview Hostel__, Yeosu, Korea

-•	Attained 4-star rating from 50+ on travel app for offering a clean place and grilled service\n
+•	Attained 4-star rating from 50+ on travel app for offering a clean place and grilled service.

-•	Supervised the business for 4 years.\n
+•	Supervised the business for 4 years.

-•	Managed risks for decreasing profits with unexpected reason by controlling the situation. \n
+•	Managed risks for decreasing profits with unexpected reason by controlling the situation.

-•	Analyzed the products depends on customer’s consumption through comparing other business\n
+•	Analyzed the products depends on customer’s consumption through comparing other business.

-•	Marketed the place based on online to advertise the key word and promotion\n
+•	Marketed the place based on online to advertise the key word and promotion.

-•	Increased overall customer satisfaction and retention by addressing customer needs swiftly and accurately\n
+•	Increased overall customer satisfaction and retention by addressing customer needs swiftly and accurately.

-•	Generated explanation on facility and reservation notice through travel app and websites \n
+•	Generated explanation on facility and reservation notice through travel app and websites.

-•	Managed accounting through every month base budget settlement, profits, labor costs\n
+•	Managed accounting through every month base budget settlement, profits, labor costs.

-•	Maintained the facility through inventory management and building management\n
+•	Maintained the facility through inventory management and building management.

-•	Communicated with others who have connection with a business\n
+•	Communicated with others who have connection with a business.

-•	Attained leadership to take care of business. \n
+•	Attained leadership to take care of business.

 ## Service and Work History